ReactorCoreDev/ZenithX/readme.md

 ## About ZenithX

 ZenithX is a **utility and hack menu** for *Among Us*, powered by **BepInEx**.
-It enables players to unlock, modify, and experiment with gameplay through an intuitive interface offering complete control over the game’s environment, roles, and mechanics.
+It enables players to unlock, modify, and experiment with gameplay through an interface offering complete control over the game’s environment, roles, and mechanics.

 ---